david415/hidden-tahoe-backup/README.md

 ##### why not just use gpg in symmetric mode to encrypt the backup manifest?

 **gpg** is terribly powerful as well as terrible. **gpg --symmetric** does not MAC the ciphertext!
-Instead I using **DJB's NaCl SecretBox** to verifiably encrypt/decrypt the backup manifests.
+Instead I use **DJB's NaCl SecretBox** to verifiably encrypt/decrypt the backup manifests.

 #### why Tails?